cameronpcampbell/openblox/README.md

   </div>

-  A strictly typed Roblox API wrapper which supports both classic (BEDEV & BEDEV2) and OpenCloud endpoints.
+  A strictly typed Roblox API wrapper which supports both classic and OpenCloud endpoints.

   - - -